-VII.
+VI.
 PROTECTION AND PROPER USE OF COMPANY ASSETS; LOANS

 You are responsible for the proper use, conservation and protection of the Company's assets and resources.
 The Company's assets and resources, including computer hardware and software, electronic mail, internet access, phones and other communications equipment, office equipment and materials, such as copiers and paper, physical facilities and materials, are intended for business use.
 Although the Company permits occasional and incidental appropriate personal use of some Company resources, such as its communications equipment, any personal use should be kept to a minimum and should not interfere with or detract from the Company's business or value.
 Misuse, theft, fraud, carelessness and waste of the Company's assets and resources have a direct impact on the Company's profitability.
-Any suspected incident of misuse, theft, fraud, carelessness and waste of the Company's assets and resources have a direct impact on the Company's assets should be immediately reported, will be investigated and may result in disciplinary action.
+Any suspected incident of misuse, theft, fraud, carelessness and waste of the Company's assets and resources should be immediately reported, will be investigated and may result in disciplinary action.